Need affordable health insurance in Idaho but not sure where to start? Get answers to some of the top questions about buying Idaho health insurance.

 Medicare is a federal health insurance program for seniors 65 and older and younger adults with disabilities.
-Nearly 324,000 Idahoans have Medicare Part A hospital and Part B medical insurance as of 2018.
+Nearly 345,000 Idahoans enrolled in Medicare as of 2020.14

 About 7 out of 10 enrollees get Part A and B through the federal government’s Original Medicare program.
 The rest get these benefits through private Medicare Advantage plans, which usually include Part D prescription drug coverage.